unii-security/homeassistant-unii/README.md

 ## Write access to the UNii

 By default the UNii integration is set to read only mode, only the status of your Unii will be displayed.
-To enable write access and be able to (un)bypass inputs set an user code in the UNii integration options by going to the UNii device and clicking **Configure**.
+To enable write access and be able to (un)bypass inputs or arm and disarm set an user code in the UNii integration options by going to the UNii device and clicking **Configure**.
 By removing the user code the UNii integration is back in read only mode.

 It is recommended to use a dedicated user in your UNii which is assigned only those permissions that are needed for your scenarios.